For more info on our laser center visit www.LaserVisionDelware.com

 Photorefractive keratectomy (PRK) is an eye surgery performed to correct myopia, hyperopia, and astigmatism by reshaping the cornea.
 It was the original method used for laser vision correction, and it remains an ideal choice, especially among those with thin corneas or prior eye surgery.
+It is also an ideal for patients concerned about safety and stability in the possibility of injuries (police, military or active lifewstyles).
 Dr Minkovitz was involved in the early research before FDA approval, and was the first surgeon to make PRK available to his Delaware patients.

 During the PRK surgery process, Dr. Minkovitz uses anesthetic drops to numb the eyes.
 First, the cornea’s outermost layer - the epithelium – is gently removed so that the deeper surface can be accessed.
 He then uses the sophisticated excimer laser to precisely reshape the cornea to the exact specifications determined by careful preoperative testing.
 Once the cornea has been reshaped, a contact lens will be placed over the eye to provide comfort and protection while the epithelium grows back.